Last Updated 5/27/2021

 Issue: On-demand insurance allows consumers to purchase insurance coverage on their smartphone whenever and wherever they want, usually when the asset requiring coverage is in use and at risk.
 Technological innovations over the past several years have significantly changed consumer expectations, transforming the way business is conducted.
 With businesses now using technology as a means of instant fulfillment of orders for goods and services, on-demand insurance products are on the rise.
 An attractive interface, customizable coverage, and ease of one-click purchasing all contribute to consumer appeal of on-demand insurance.

 Background: A growing reliance on smartphones, mobile apps, social media and chatbots has impacted both the insurance industry and the consumer.
-A consumer today now expects the same customer experience when buying insurance as when shopping on Amazon.
+Consumers today now often expect the same customer experience when buying insurance as when shopping on Amazon.

 Insurers are faced with meeting the demands of tech-savvy consumers, particularly millennials who make up the largest generation of buyers.
 Millennials are more than twice as likely than other generations to purchase their policies online or through a smartphone rather than through an agent.
 Consequently, many of the leading insurance technology startups (or InsurTechs) in the on-demand insurance space are those targeting millennials.
 Simple transactions with no paperwork completed via smartphone are commonplace and consumers are coming to expect the same for insurance.